Blog > Cattle Stations

 What's Your Best Smoko Memory?

 We'd love to hear your stories.
 What's the best smoko you've had on a station?
-Who was the cook that made station life that little bit better?
-Share your memories in the thread or let us know via email: hello@rfttejobs.com
+Who was the cook who made station life that little bit better?
+Share your memories in the FB thread or let us know via email: hello@rfttejobs.com

 Because at the end of a long day working cattle in the dust and heat, it's those moments around smoko – the hot tea, the fresh-baked treats, the laughter with your mates – that make station life worth living.